vivalada/bicep-registry-modules/avm/res/avs/private-cloud/authorizations/README.md

-# vNet Connectivity `[Microsoft.AVS/privateClouds/authorizations]`
+# AVS Private Cloud Authorizations `[Microsoft.AVS/privateClouds/authorizations]`

-Creates a connection between AVS SDDC and a vNet
+This module creates a connection between AVS SDDC and a vNet, when Networking Connectivity is enabled.

 ## Navigation